-• Competition laws and regulations around the world.
+Competition laws and regulations around the world.

-- Privacy laws, such as the California Consumer Privacy Act of 2018 that came into effect in January of 2020, which gives new data privacy rights to California residents, and SB-327 in California, which regulates the security of data in connection with internet connected devices. - Data protection laws passed by many states within the U.S. and by certain countries regarding notification to data subjects and/or regulators when there is a security breach of personal data. - Copyright laws, such as the EU Directive on Copyright in the Digital Single Market (EUCD) of April 17, 2019, which EU Member States must implement by June 17, 2021.
-The text introduces new constraining licensing regimes that could affect our ability to operate with respect to copyright protected works.
-It could increase the liability of some content-sharing services with respect to content uploaded by their users.
-It has also created a new property right in news publications that limits the ability of some online services to interact with or present such content. - Data localization laws, which generally mandate that certain types of data collected in a particular country be stored and/or processed within that country. - Various U.S. and international laws that govern the distribution of certain materials to children and regulate the ability of online services to collect information from minors. - Various laws with regard to content removal and disclosure obligations, such as the Network Enforcement Act in Germany, which may affect our businesses and operations and may subject us to significant fines if such laws are interpreted and applied in a manner inconsistent with our practices or when we may not proactively discover such content due to the scale of third-party content and the limitations of existing technologies.
+Privacy laws, such as the California Consumer Privacy Act of 2018 and related regulations that came into effect in January of 2020, which gives new data privacy rights to California residents, and SB-327 in California, which regulates the security of data in connection with internet connected devices.

+- Data protection laws passed by many states within the U.S. and by certain countries regarding notification to data subjects and/or regulators when there is a security breach of personal data. - Copyright or similar laws around the world, including the EU Directive on Copyright in the Digital Single Market (EUCD) of April 17, 2019, which EU Member States must implement by June 7, 2021; and the proposed Code of Conduct drafted by the Australian Competition and Consumer Commission.
+These and similar laws that have been adopted or proposed introduce new constraining licensing regimes that could affect our ability to operate with respect to copyright protected works.
+The EUCD and similar laws could increase the liability of some content-sharing services with respect to content uploaded by their users.
+Some of these laws, as well as follow-on administrative or judicial actions, have also created or may create a new property right in news publications that limits the ability of some online services to interact with or present such content.
+They may also impose compensation negotiations with news agencies and publishers for the use of such content, which may result in payment obligations that significantly exceed the value that such content provides to Google and its users. - Data localization laws, which generally mandate that certain types of data collected in a particular country be stored and/or processed within that country. - Various U.S. and international laws that govern the distribution of certain materials to children and regulate the ability of online services to collect information from minors. - Various laws with regard to content removal and disclosure obligations, such as the Network Enforcement Act in Germany, which may affect our businesses and operations and may subject us to significant fines if such laws are interpreted and applied in a manner inconsistent with our practices or when we may not proactively discover such content due to the scale of third-party content and the limitations of existing technologies.
 Other countries, including Singapore, Australia, and the United Kingdom, have implemented or are considering similar legislation imposing penalties for failure to remove certain types of content.